-Virginia Hospital Center provides a continuum of cancer care through its Robert E. Lee Oncology Unit, Outpatient Infusion Center, radiation oncology services.
-Education materials and other resources are also available through the Hospital's dedicated Cancer Resource Center.
+Virginia Hospital Center provides a continuum of cancer care through its Robert E. Lee Oncology Unit, Outpatient Infusion Center, the Hitt Family Center for Radiation Oncology.
+Education materials and other resources are also available through the Hospital's dedicated Cancer Resource Center and Barbra Marcus Kolton Cancer Resource Library.
 Call 703.558.5555 for more information.

 Lifetime Following-up Through Cancer Registry

 The Cancer Registry collects and tracks information about every cancer patient treated at Virginia Hospital Center and follows the treatment course throughout each patient's lifetime.